 Preparing the potatoes: As you should with all potatoes, thoroughly wash them under cold water to remove any dirt or debris.
 Quarter 4-5 large potatoes, then quarter again, so you end up with eight wedges per potato.
 Then pop them into a large bowl.

-Mix the seasoning together: in a small bowl, add 2 teaspoon of finely chopped rosemary and parsley and combine with paprika, garlic powder, onion powder and Italian herbs.
+Mix the seasoning together: in a small bowl, add 2 tsp of finely chopped rosemary and parsley and combine with paprika, garlic powder, onion powder and Italian herbs.
 Then mix them together.

-Add salt and pepper to the potatoes: Season the wedges with 1 teaspoon of salt and ½ teaspoon of black pepper.
-Toss and repeat with 1 teaspoon salt and ½ teaspoon of black pepper, making sure to toss the wedges gain, so they are fully coated.
+Add salt and pepper to the potatoes: Season the wedges with 1 tsp of salt and 1/2 tsp of black pepper.
+Toss and repeat with 1 tsp salt and 1/2 tsp of black pepper, making sure to toss the wedges gain, so they are fully coated.

 Combine the seasoning with the potatoes: Sprinkle half of the seasoning over the wedges, toss, and then spread the other half until well coated.